Kat Nelsen, she/her/hers Social Sciences Librarian

 - Asian American Studies

 I am the librarian for Anthropology, Sociology, American Studies, American Indian Studies, and Asian American Studies.
 I can also help with research related to disability studies.

 My work primarily involves teaching library workshops and information literacy sessions, purchasing items and managing collections for the subject areas I work with, and connecting people with the resources they need for their papers, projects, and research.
 In the spring you can find me teaching a Research Spotlight section of CLA 1002.
-I also work with the Undergraduate Services Librarian to plan and coordinate Libraries involvement in university efforts to welcome new students.

 My research interests include: social science research methods and study design; community-engaged scholarship; instructional design and teaching; assessment of library programs and services; and library support for undergraduate research.